Man shot dead by armed officers at station was carrying a knife, police say

 “It is tragic that a man died in yesterday’s incident, but I am thankful to the police officers who responded bravely and acted decisively in order to protect the public.
 If they had not done so the outcome could have been much worse.”

-Police have not confirmed whether the man was carrying a firearm in addition to the knife.
+Police said the man was not carrying a firearm in addition to the knife.

 He was pronounced dead at 1.44pm.